-Innovation Map outlines the Top 10 Satellite Trends, Technologies Plus 20 Promising Startups
+Innovation Map outlines the Top 10 Satellite Industry Trends Plus 20 Promising Startups

-Tree Map reveals the Impact of the Top 10 Satellite Trends & Technologies
+Tree Map reveals the Impact of the Top 10 Satellite Industry Trends

-Based on the Satellite Technology Innovation Map, the Tree Map below illustrates the impact of the Top 10 Satellite Trends & Technologies.
-Startups and scaleups are innovating with small satellites to be deployed in low-earth orbit (LEO) constellations for greater internet connectivity and speed.
-Scaleups also meet this need by very-high throughput satellites both in LEO and GEO orbits.
-Satellite IoT enables improved cloud computing, IoT solutions, and backhaul for existing terrestrial systems.
-In-orbit technologies such as mission extension and service robotics are emerging satellite technology trends.
-Emerging satellite companies ensure that ground systems are technically advanced by using optical communications and advanced terminals.
-AI, for example, enables autonomous satellite operations and increases data processing power.
-Further, satellite bus designs now accommodate reconfigurable payloads, smart power systems, and onboard propulsion technologies.
-Satellite launch costs are also lowered by improvements in reusable rockets and using flexible launch sites.
-Lastly, additive manufacturing equips satellite startups to assemble large space structures both in space and on earth.
+Based on the Satellite Technology Innovation Map, the Tree Map below illustrates the impact of the Top 10 Satellite Industry Trends.
+Startups and scaleups are deploying small satellites in low-earth orbit (LEO) constellations for greater internet connectivity and speed.
+They also meet this need using very-high throughput satellites in LEO and geostationary orbits (GEO).
+Satellite IoT enables improved cloud computing, IoT networks, and backhaul for existing terrestrial systems.
+In-orbit technologies such as mission extension and service robotics are the other emerging satellite technology trends.

 Global Startup Heat Map covers Satellite Technology Startups & Scaleups

-The Global Startup Heat Map below highlights the global distribution of the 1 361 exemplary startups & scaleups that we analyzed for this research.
-Created through the StartUs Insights Discovery Platform, the Heat Map reveals that the US and the UK lead the way with a high concentration of startups & scaleups, followed by India and Europe.
+The Global Startup Heat Map below highlights the global distribution of the 1300+ exemplary startups that we analyzed for this research.
+Created through the StartUs Insights Discovery Platform, the Heat Map reveals high startup activity in the US and UK, followed by Europe and India.

-Below, you get to meet 20 out of these 1 361 promising startups & scaleups as well as the solutions they develop.
-These satellite technology startups are hand-picked based on criteria such as founding year, location, funding raised, and more.
+Below, you get to meet 20 out of these 1361 promising startups & scaleups as well as the solutions they develop.
+These innovative satellite technologies are hand-picked based on criteria such as founding year, location, funding raised & more.
 Depending on your specific needs, your top picks might look entirely different.

 Galaxy Space provides Communication Services via Smallsats

 Galaxy Space, a scaleup from China, mass produces small satellites with modular components and small structures.
-The startup has already sent 1000 small satellites, equipped with innovative communication payloads, like constellations in the 500-1000Km low earth orbit.
+The startup has already sent 1000 small satellites, equipped with innovative communication payloads, like constellations in the 500-1000km LEO.
 These constellations provide 5G network coverage and broadband services to users across the globe.
-This also serves industries such as aviation, marine, automobile, and manufacturing and is used for emergency response and ecological protection.
+They also serve industries such as aviation, marine, automobile, and manufacturing and are used for emergency response and ecological protection.